vo1dptr/KOTH/README.md

 ## King of the Hill Machines

-The scripts in this repository are specifically tailored for the following nine King of the Hill machines on TryHackMe:
+**The scripts in this repository are designed specifically for ten King of the Hill machines on TryHackMe**

 1. [Food](https://github.com/H3X-007/KOTH-v2/tree/main/Food)
 2. [Fortune](https://github.com/H3X-007/KOTH-v2/tree/main/Fortune)